 A supposedly ideal world that has many pitfalls

 I follow many different stakeholders on Twitter and am always amazed at how much they know, how much they share, and about the echo chambers they create.
-At first glance, it is an ideal world with access to knowledge and wisdom of outstanding personalities and visionaries.
+At first glance, it is an ideal world with access to the knowledge and wisdom of outstanding personalities and visionaries.

 Nothing but nonsense condensed through repetition

 But this world also has its pitfalls.
-In all of the loudness, the focus on the subtleties can very easily get lost.
+In all of the loudness, the focus on the subtleties can easily get lost.
 We no longer weigh arguments carefully, we no longer look at possible other perspectives, we think we are the center of the world and trumpet supposed wisdom.
 Followers share these thoughts without reflection, and in the end, there is nothing but nonsense condensed through repetition.

 It is a bullshit bubble.